-Generate a Bernoulli variate with chance of success θ ; may only be used in transformed data and generated quantities blocks.
-For a description of argument and return types, see section vectorized PRNG functions.
+Generate a Bernoulli variate with chance of success theta or an array of Bernoulli variates given an array of thetas of the same dimensions; may only be used in transformed data and generated quantities blocks.
+For a description of argument and return types, see section [vectorized PRNG functions](#).

-15.2.
+16.2.
 Bernoulli distribution, logit parameterization